Al3zama1/swe-notes/CCNA/20 - RIP & EIGRP.md

 R1(config-router)#network 10.0.0.0
 R1(config-router)#network 172.16.0.0
 ```
-* `R1(config-router)#no auto-summary` disables auto-summary, which is on by default. auto-summary automatically converts the networks the router advertises to classful networks.
+* `R1(config-router)#no auto-summary` disables auto-summary, which is on by default.
+Auto-summary automatically converts the networks the router advertises to classful networks.
 	* For example, the 172.16.1.0/28 network attached to R1 is a class B network.
 Therefore, it would be advertised as 172.16.0.0/16.
 #### Network Command
 * The `network` command tells the router which interfaces to activate RIP on, and then the router will advertise the network prefix of those interfaces with its RIP neighbors.